 Saudi Arabia is home to a number of different Arab groups.
-The Saudi Arab (more commonly known as the Gulf Arab) live primarily along the southern edges of the Arabian Desert in Saudi Arabia, Yemen, the United Arab Emirates, and Qatar.
-The Saudi Arab in Qatar speak a language called Arabiya or, as it is more commonly known, Gulf Arabic.
+Saudi Arabs (more commonly known as the Gulf Arab) live primarily along the southern edges of the Arabian Desert in Saudi Arabia, Yemen, the United Arab Emirates, and Qatar.
+Saudi Arabs in Qatar speak a language called Arabiya or, as it is more commonly known, Gulf Arabic.

 The Arab culture was developed by tribes of nomads and villagers who lived in the Arabian Desert.
 From there, some of them later migrated into northern Africa.
 There are two basic classes of Arab: the true nomads and the fellahin-those who have embraced farming.
 The nomads are best known for their treks across barren deserts on camels, occasionally raiding caravans crossing their paths.
 The fellahin are more settled, living on the edge of the desert.
 Most Saudi Arab are herdsmen, who move into the desert during the rainy winter season, then back to the desert's edge in the dry, hot summer.